We are e-bikes obsessed and may earn a commission if you buy something through our site. More…

 Choose the motor style and size.

-Mid motor is the most popular for riders wanting the most power and the familiarity of a motorcycle design.
+Mid-motor is the most popular for riders wanting the most power and familiarity of a motorcycle design.

 One advantage of the mid motor is the weight is centered in the middle of the frame which balances the bike.
 Another advantage is the power is being transmitted through the bike’s drive system, which allows you to pick the best gear for the terrain.